pfaivre/algorithms/README.md

 Personnal implementations of various kinds of algorithms

-All the subjects come from the book _Programmation efficace_ by Christoph Dürr and Jill-Jênn Vie (ISBN 9782340-010055)
+Some of the subjects come from the book _Programmation efficace_ by Christoph Dürr and Jill-Jênn Vie (ISBN 9782340-010055)

 ## Currently implemented